-n times past, when people still con-municated face to face, the cracker barrel was the place where you swapped goain, traded jokes, took re of business - even ventured into the ep waters of philosophy if there was se to kill.
+n times past, when people still com-municated face to face, the cracker barrel was the place where you swapped gostip, traded jokes, took of business - even wentured into the p waters of philosophy if there was a to kill.

-Technology has long since freed peo-ie from the need to actually be in some dy's presence to asy something to them. fords, the weighty and the incomsequen-ia slike, now bounce off satellites, cross-g oceans and continents in a twinkling.
+Technology has long since freed peo-ple from the need to actually be in some-body's presence to say something to them.
+Words, the weighty and the inconsequen-tial alike, now bounce off satellites, crom-ing oceans and continents in a twinkling.

 But one of the prices paid for this liberation has been the growing isolation of the individual.
-Although he is plugged into an increasingly complex communica-tion web, the resulting information gfut doesn't always transiste into greater un-derstanding. ding.
+Although he is plugged into an increasingly complex companies-tion web, the resulting information glut doesn't always transists into greater un-derstanding. عطلا popped into their news.
+The result is the Community Memory Project, a system of terminals booked up to a control computer where people can advertise their wars, spin takes, crack jokes, write postry, discuss idees, make amouncements, organize themselves and trade information on any subject under the see, without anybody else acting as a

-Now a group of Berkeley intellectuals thinks it's time the new technology itself is harnessed to try to recreate a modern version of that uninhibited old atmo-sphere, where people could say whatever popped into their heads.
+Now a group of Berkeley intellectuals its it's time the new technology facif arriessed to try to recreate a modern tion of that uninhibited old atmo-ers, where paople could any whatever pad into their bases.